-We estimate that total gross proceeds from the Public Offering will be approximately \$7.5 million and after deducting approximately \$0.7 million in underwriting discounts and commissions and offering expenses, we estimate net proceeds to be approximately \$6.8 million.
-The underwriting discounts and commissions and offering expenses will be charged against the gross proceeds.
-We expect the Public Offering to close on or about August 6, 2020, subject to the satisfaction of customary closing conditions.
+The Public Offering raised total gross proceeds of approximately \$7.5 million and after deducting approximately \$0.7 million in underwriting discounts and offering expenses, we received net proceeds of approximately \$6.8 million.
+The underwriting discounts and commissions and offering expenses have been charged against the gross proceeds.